|

 and

 you’ll have less garbage to pack out of the woods.
-For many

 trips, refrigeration is not necessary because we’re